tokio-rs/website/content/blog/2022-03-whats-new-in-axum-0-5.md

 You've always been able to use [`HeaderMap`] as an extractor to access headers from the request.
-But what you might not realise is that this would implicitly consume the headers such that other extractors wouldn't be able to access them.
+But what you might not realise is that this would implicitly consume the headers, such that other extractors wouldn't be able to access them.

-For example this is subtly broken:
+For example, this is subtly broken:

 ```rust
 use axum::{http::HeaderMap, extract::Form};